 The course may take up to 2 days to complete.
-The training course fee, currently $235.00 (subject to change) must be paid in full at a transport and motoring service centre.
+The training course fee, currently $235.00, must be paid in full at a transport and motoring service centre.
 You will be contacted by your nearest training centre about the training date and venue.

 Training dates and venues are scheduled when enough applications are received in each region.
 You may be offered attendance for training in another centre or region to fast-track your application.

 Evidence of identity